 A rear end car accident occurs when an at-fault driver negligently drives his or her vehicle into and strikes the back of another motor vehicle that is “proceeding in the same direction.”
 (MCL 257.402(a))

 Pain and suffering compensation

-If you were injured in a rear end car accident, you may be able to sue the at-fault, negligent driver who caused the crash for pain and suffering damages, excess medical bills, excess lost wages and other economic damages.
+If you were injured in a rear end car accident in Michigan, you may be able to sue the at-fault, negligent driver who caused the crash for pain and suffering damages, excess medical bills, excess lost wages and other economic damages.

 In order to successfully recover pain and suffering compensation from the at-fault driver who caused your crash requires that you show that you have suffered a “serious impairment of body function,” which is the legal threshold under Michigan’s No-Fault law for crash victims seeking to recover “noneconomic loss” damages.